 The early childhood education sector for children aged 0 to 3 denounces precarious working conditions.
 Educators and assistants demand salary increases and equal rights with other educational stages.
-Low wages, lack of recognition, and high ratios are the daily bread in early childhood schools.
-The situation is becoming unsustainable and protests continue unabated.
+Low wages, lack of recognition, and high student-to-teacher ratios are the daily reality in nursery schools.
+The situation is becoming unsustainable, and protests continue unabated.

 Digital tools for managing ratios and schedules 📊